Kgkkjjj/WebBrowser/README.md

 internet.
 It performs a shallow clone of this repository, builds the browser and installs the `openb` binary to `/usr/local/bin`.
 The entire `data` directory is copied to `/usr/local/share/openb` so the browser can load the start page even when run outside the source tree.
+Any files in the `extensions` directory are installed to `/usr/local/share/openb/extensions` so custom scripts work system-wide.

 Run it with: